Dream (2008 film)

 Dream is a 2008 South Korean film directed by Kim Ki-duk.

 It is the fifteenth feature film by the director.

 Plot

-Jin awakes from a dream where he causes a traffic accident to find that the accident actually took place.
+Jin awakes from a dream where he causes a traffic accident, only to find that the accident actually took place.
 The police suspect a woman, Ran, though she denies any involvement as she was asleep the whole time.
 It transpires that while Jin dreams, Ran acts out those dreams in her sleep.